 I’m not in the habit of visiting zoos but when I visited Berlin a couple of years ago for the first time, we had a couple of hours to spare on a Sunday and visited the Zoo.
-It was so sad to see a massive Gorilla looking seriously sad and depressed, I’m a massive animal lover and only just getting over my beloved cats passing away just over a year ago.
+It was heart -wrenching to see a massive Gorilla looking seriously sad and depressed, I’m a massive animal lover and only just getting over my beloved cats passing away just over a year ago.

 Back to my observations about the Canal walk.
-I have to say it was too narrow and there were too many joggers/ too many cyclists/too many people generally; particularly as we got to what is now trendy Hackney.
-Kings Cross is also having a make over and the joggers still jogged (thud -thud ) over a bouncy type bridge around kings Cross.
+I have to say it was too narrow and there were: too many joggers/ too many cyclists/too many people generally; particularly as we got to what is now trendy Hackney.
+Kings Cross is also having a makeover and the joggers still jogged (thud -thud ) over a bouncy type bridge around kings Cross.

 This had the effect of us humble walkers hanging on to the rails for dear life.
 Why can’t the joggers just go to the park!?
 Annoying people.

-Back Down the coast (Seasalter to Whitstable)
+Back Down the coast Seasalter to Whitstable

-This last weekend we walked about 7 and a half mile walk from Sea Salter to Whitstable and back and a bit of walking around Whitstable, popped into a micro pub called Handsome Sam where we had a half of blonde beer and very nice it was too.
+This last weekend we walked about 7 and a half miles from Sea Salter to Whitstable.
+While there we popped into a micro pub called Handsome Sam.
+I sampled a half of blonde beer and very nice it was too.

 The town is charming and we were given flyers to a forthcoming play Anne Frank.